caffeine-devops/MacOS_setup/README.md

 If you see bash as the output, then congratulations! you have bash pre-installed.
 Don't worry if the above command didn't give you any output. just follow the below steps...

+> [!warning]
+> The bash version installed by default on macOS as of mid-2025 is quite old (3.2.57)
+> Homebrew is shipping with 5.3.X
+> I suggest you still follow the steps for if you were installing bash from brew even if you have bash preinstalled

 ```bash
 brew install bash